oauth-wg/draft-ietf-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

 The authorization server SHOULD fetch the document indicated by the `client_id` to retrieve the client registration information.

+Special care should be taken to avoid Server Side Request Forgery (SSRF) Attacks when fetching Client ID Metadata Documents, as noted in {{ssrf_attacks}}.

 ## Client Metadata

 The client metadata document URL is a JSON document containing the metadata